symfony/symfony-docs/security.rst

     Guard authenticators are deprecated since Symfony 5.3 in favor of the :doc:`new authenticator manager system </security/authenticator_manager>`
     referenced in the previous section.
+They will be removed in Symfony 6.

 If you still need to use the deprecated Guard Authenticators, then please refer to the separate documentation page: